 Professor Sonoda “worked with” 287 undergraduate/postgraduate students in his seminar during his 15 years’ service for Chuo University and 63 postgraduate students in his seminar during his 4 years’ service for Waseda University.
 During his 23 years’ service as a university professor, he became a member of Ph.D. thesis committee 23 times, excluding two occasions as an external examiner in Hong Kong.
-Up to now, four people obtained their Ph.D. degree under Prof. Sonoda’s supervision.
+Up to now, three people obtained their Ph.D. degree under Prof. Sonoda’s supervision.

 1) Dr. FANG, Minghao 方明豪 (2005 at Chuo University, now teaching at Dalian University of Technology as associate professor, China)

 Dissertation Title:” An Analysis of Changing Identities of Korean Chinese: Through Interviews with Younger Generation in Beijing City” (Japanese)

 Speciality: Korean Migration, Media Studies

 2)Dr. FROESE, Fabian, Jintae (2009 at Waseda University, now teaching at Georg-August-Universität Göttingen as chair professor, Germany)

 3) Dr. KISHI, Yasuyuki 岸保行 (2009 at Waseda University, now teaching at Niigata University as associate professor, Japan)